 Austurvollur is a large public square located in Reykjavik Iceland.
-This is also called the Parliament Square Park for a reason.
-Not only is it centrally located at 101 Reykjavik, this was also a seat of Iceland’s parliament, the Alpingi.
+This is also called Parliament Square Park for a reason.
+Not only is it centrally located at 101 Reykjavik, but this was also a seat of Iceland’s parliament, the Alpingi.

 If you are taking any guided walking tours, you will most likely explore the square.
 Since time immemorial and leading up to the 2008 financial crisis, the Austurvollur has played an important role in providing a stage for Icelanders to express their opinions.

-The square is a favorite with the locals for sunbathing, picnic or just relaxing.
+The square is a favorite with the locals for sunbathing, picnic, or just relaxing.
 Every year a huge Christmas tree is lit at the square to welcome the holiday season.

 Elliðaárdalur Valley Park

 Elliðaárdalur valley is a little oasis, located a few minutes outside of Reykjavik downtown.
-Elliðaárdalur is a perfect spot for light outdoor activities like biking, walking, enjoying a picnic or reading a book in nature’s lap.
+Elliðaárdalur is a perfect spot for light outdoor activities like biking, walking, enjoying a picnic, or reading a book in nature’s lap.
 The Elliðaárdalur valley gets its remarkable serenity due to the river Elliðaár that runs through the valley, creating multiple waterfalls.